What are Clinical Somatics exercises?

 How you can get the most out of practicing Clinical Somatics exercises:

-1. Set aside time to practice the exercises so that you don’t feel rushed.
+1. Set aside time and space to practice the exercises so that you don’t feel rushed or distracted.
+You should practice the exercises in a quiet, private space, especially while you are first learning them.
 If you live with people, ask them to not interrupt you while you are practicing the exercises.
-Conscious, focused attention is very important to the somatic learning process.
+Focused attention is very important to the learning process.

 2. Any amount of time is better than nothing.
 If you only have five minutes, take the five minutes to focus completely on just one or two exercises.
 Personally, I like to spend twenty to thirty minutes every day doing the exercises.
 Some days you will have more time than others.
 Make the most of the time that you have by moving slowly and focusing completely on the movements that you have chosen to practice that day.